How to bottle feed your baby correctly

 Find a good angle for the bottle to be held and let your baby feed.
-If you want to change arms, the best way to get him to let go of the teat is to insert a finger into the side of his mouth.
-If you don’t do that, you will be surprised by the strength of his suction and you may not be able to release the bottle.
+If you want to change arms, the best way to get your baby to let go of the teat is to insert a finger into the side of his mouth.
+If you don’t do that, you will be surprised by the strength of your baby's suction and you may not be able to release the bottle.

 If your baby pauses for a break during a feed, you can use this opportunity to tilt them gently forward against the palm of your hand while supporting their chin, and rub or gently pat their back to try and bring up any air.
 Don’t try and force your baby to take a “winding break” — this will probably just result in him starting to cry, and taking in more air.

-Likewise, if your baby seems dissatisfied or exasperated by the amount of milk he is receiving, he may not be receiving a fast enough supply.
+Likewise, if your baby seems dissatisfied or exasperated by the amount of milk he or she is receiving, he/she may not be receiving a fast enough supply.
 You can rectify this by making the teat hole larger with a sterilised needle, or by investing in some faster flowing teats.

 Bottle feeding: what to buy